LIVE ONLINE PANEL DISCUSSION

 • What is transcription and captioning’s role in the preservation of oral histories, and the creation of archival repositories of those histories, for communities subject to epistemic forms of genocide and ethnic cleansing, like Indigenous, First Nations and Aboriginal peoples, enslaved peoples of African descent, Palestinians, and so on?

-Join us on 24 March 2026 at 7pm GMT for a panel discussion on the question of how transcription can take us closer towards achieving racial justice.
+Get the replay of our panel which took place on 24 March 2026 at 7pm GMT on the question of how transcription can take us closer towards achieving racial justice.

 Panellists TBC